dubadub/filtered/README.md

   private

   def set_filter
-    # it can take an optional block as well
-    # if you need for example to set value of an auxilary variable:
+    # it can take an optional block if you need to set an auxilary variable:
     @filter = CarsFilter.new(filter_params) do |f|
       f.user = current_user
     end
   end